SecondHandSushi/Project-1-Mental-Tech/README.md

 - These percentages were compared over time to see if there were changes in the level of comfort discussing a physical vs mental health issue with employers over time.
 ## Research Question 3 Analysis: What is the level of ease for taking a leave of absence for mental health in the tech industry?
 - Team members created code to analyze the level of ease in requesting time off for mental health.
+## Final Conclusions:
+1. Which variables impact a technology employee's comfort/willingness to discuss mental health with employers?
+  1. **Gender** does not have a correlation to comfort in discussing mental health with employers
+  2. **Remote Work** does not have a correlation to comfort in discussing mental health with employers
+3. Do employees feel more comfortable talking about physical or mental health?
+4. What is the level of ease for taking a leave of absence for mental health in the tech industry?
+  4. Negative correlation between difficulty requesting medical leave for mental health and comfort talking with an employer about mental health.
+As it becomes more difficult to ask for medical leave for mental health, employees are less likely to talk to their employer about mental health.